 unstable ankle, such as:

-- General looseness of your ligaments—for example, from a medical condition like Ehlers-Danlos
+General looseness of your ligaments.
+For example, from a health condition such as

 You may have already been treated with physical therapy and special foot inserts.